Robert Pickton: Discovery and investigation

 On February 6, 2002, police executed a search warrant for illegal firearms at the Pickton property.
-Both Pickton brothers were arrested and police obtained a second warrant using what they had seen on the property to search the farm as part of the BC Missing Women Investigation.
-Personal items belonging to missing women were found at the farm, which was sealed off by members of the joint RCMP–Vancouver Police Department task force.
+Both Pickton brothers were arrested and police obtained a second warrant using what they had seen on the property to search the farm.
+Personal items belonging to missing women were found and the farm was sealed off by members of the joint RCMP–Vancouver Police Department task force.
 The following day, Pickton was charged with weapons offences.
-Both Picktons were later released and Robert was kept under police surveillance.
+Both Picktons were released and Robert was kept under police surveillance.

-On February 22, 2002, Robert Pickton was arrested again and charged with two counts of first degree murder in the deaths of Sereena Abotsway and Mona Wilson.
+On February 22, 2002, Robert Pickton was arrested again and charged with two counts of first-degree murder in the deaths of Sereena Abotsway and Mona Wilson.
 On April 2, three more charges were added for the murders of Jacqueline McDonell, Dianne Rock, and Heather Bottomley.
-A sixth for the murder of Andrea Joesbury was laid on April 9, followed shortly by a seventh for Brenda Wolfe.
+A sixth for the murder of Andrea Joesbury was laid on April 9, followed by a seventh for Brenda Wolfe.
 On September 20, four more were added for Georgina Papin, Patricia Johnson, Helen Hallmark, and Jennifer Furminger.
 Another four for Heather Chinnock, Tanya Holyk, Sherry Irving, and Inga Hall were laid on October 3.
 On May 26, 2005, 12 more came for Cara Ellis, Andrea Borhaven, Debra Lynne Jones, Marnie Frey, Tiffany Drew, Kerry Koski, Sarah de Vries, Cynthia Feliks, Angela Jardine, Wendy Crawford, Diana Melnick, and Jane Doe, bringing the total to 27.

-Excavations continued at the farm through November 2003; the cost of the investigation is estimated to have been C$70 million by the end of 2003, according to the provincial government.
+Excavations continued at the farm through November 2003; the cost of the investigation was estimated at C$70 million by the end of 2003.
 The property was fenced off under lien by the Crown in Right of British Columbia and remained so as of 2023.
-In the meantime, all the buildings on the property, except a small barn, had been demolished.
-Forensic analysis proved difficult because the bodies may have been left to decompose, or be eaten by insects and pigs on the farm.
+In the meantime all the buildings except a small barn had been demolished.
+Forensic analysis proved difficult because the bodies may have decomposed or been eaten by insects and pigs.

-During the early days of the excavations, forensic anthropologists brought in heavy equipment, including two 50-foot (15-metre) flat conveyor belts and soil sifters to find traces of human remains.
+During the early days of the excavations, forensic anthropologists brought in heavy equipment, including two 50-foot (15-metre) flat conveyor belts and soil sifters to find human remains.
 On March 10, 2004, the government revealed that Pickton may have ground up human flesh and mixed it with pork that he sold to the public; the province's health authority later issued a warning.
 Another claim was made that he fed the bodies directly to his pigs.
 In 2003, a preliminary hearing was held and the clothes and rubber boots that Pickton had been wearing during the Eistetter assault were seized by police from an RCMP storage locker.
-In 2004, lab testing showed that the DNA of two women (Borhaven and Ellis) were on the items.
+In 2004, the DNA of Borhaven and Ellis was found on the items.